ostranme/swagger-ui-themes/README.md

 ###Installation
 ---
-Simply just add one of the above stylesheets in the themes folder to the source of swagger-ui theme html page.
-Make sure to either remove/comment out the screen.css link or load the theme after it to override.
+Simply just add one of the above stylesheets in the `themes` folder to the source of swagger-ui theme html page.
+Make sure to either remove/comment out the link to `screen.css`  or load the desired theme after it to override the Swagger UI styles.

 Feel free to open an issue or suggest more themes!

+###Demo
+---
+The [Swagger Petstore](http://petstore.swagger.io/#/) example was used as the example to showcase different themes.
+In the demo folder, open the index.html file and either remove or comment out the '<link href='css/screen.css' media='screen' rel='stylesheet' type='text/css'/>' in the <head> tags.
+Next add a link to the desired theme you want by adding '<link href='PATH TO THEME' media='screen' rel='stylesheet' type='text/css'/>'.
+Serve up the index.html locally to view theme.

 ###License
 ---